 Who’d have guessed loungewear would one day be the garb of heroes.
 But here we are, staying home to save lives in our coziest clothes.
-I am sure by now you are utterly bored of the same loungewear you’ve been sporting for, what is it, 65 days?
+I am sure by now you are utterly bored of the same joggers you’ve been sporting.
 As I was browsing Instagram, I saw a very stylish influencer sporting fluffy sandals and adorable joggers above the caption, “Better enjoy your time in the spotlight loungewear, because once this is over, you’re never coming out.”
 This is what I call loungewear fatigue.
 Chatting with my elderly neighbor in the elevator, I complimented her stylish purple and lavender lounge look.
 She replied, “Thank you.
 I’ve been wearing it for three days straight.”
 I replied, “We’ve all been wearing our clothes for three days straight.”
-I think it’s time we refreshed our at-home look.
+With the pandemic at its very worse, I think it’s time we refreshed our at-home look.

 My personal favorite loungewear items are joggers and jumpsuits.
 They have all the comfort of ugly pajamas and all the style of a “real” outfit, but aren’t tight on the body like most attractive clothing.
-I like my legs, skin, and crotch to breathe at home, so I never wear leggings as leisurewear — only for workouts, travel, and cold-weather looks.
+I like my legs, skin, and crotch to breathe at home, so I rarely wear leggings as leisurewear — I generally wear leggings for workouts, travel, and cold-weather looks.

 The Rules of Loungewear